July 2018 Cannabis: Medicine or Recreation?

 Although our current revolution in herbal pain remedy is linked to a discovery and use of the Cannabis plant as a medicine in the Orient centuries ago, the evolution of Cannabis and opium from East to West was anything but smooth and shows just how worthwhile it can be to fight for what you really want and need.
+No matter what the mental age of the learner is, a study of this plant's use in the past is anything but dull.
 For varied purposes, weed traveled across the Silk Road to Europe, North Africa, and finally India, where the plant developed a recreational function.

 Outbreak and military strife compounded permanent change with respect to the traditional uses of pain remedies and impact on pain remedy’s history, such as the Black Death and New Spain’s colonization.
 The debates were mostly about attitude.
 After an arduous late medieval sociopolitical battle with approach to disease and remedy, France’s highly centralized government led a passionate global movement that revolutionized the mass’s reaction to the black plague and led to other medical breakthroughs in surgical methods, medical botany, and observational science.